-The Safeguarding Lead Nurse for Children and Adults is responsible for:
+The Specialist Safeguarding Lead is responsible for:

-- promoting excellence in practice - leading good professional safeguarding practice - providing advice and supervision to staff within the service - acting as a role model for best practice and demonstrating core values essential to safeguarding - maintaining in-depth knowledge of children's health and development, what constitutes abuse and neglect and of the systems and processes which need to be in place for the safeguarding and promotion of the welfare of children, young people and adults at risk of harm - ensuring that FNHC follow the commitment to support all staff to maintain training and awareness in line with Intercollegiate recommendations (RCN 2018 & 2019). - Working in partnership with the SPB, the island wide named nurses and Designated Island Leads. - notifying the Jersey Care Commission (JCC) of any safeguarding referrals
+- · promoting excellence in practice - · leading good professional safeguarding practice - providing advice and supervision to staff within the service - acting as a role model for best practice and demonstrating core values essential to safeguarding - maintaining in-depth knowledge of children's health and development, what constitutes abuse and neglect and of the systems and processes which need to be in place for the safeguarding and promotion of the welfare of children, young people and adults at risk of harm - ensuring that FNHC follow the commitment to support all staff to maintain training and awareness in line with Intercollegiate recommendations (RCN 2018 & 2020). - Working in partnership with the SPB, the island wide named nurses and Designated Island Leads. - notifying the Jersey Care Commission (JCC) of any safeguarding referrals promoting excellence in practice through working in partnership with the Specialist Safeguarding Lead

-Operational Leads, Team Leaders and Specialist Nurses
+Registered Managers, Team Leaders and Specialist Nurses

-Operational Leads, Team Leads and Specialist Nurses are responsible for:
+Registered Managers, Team Leads and Specialist Nurses are responsible for:

-- promoting excellence in practice through working in partnership with the Safeguarding Lead for Adults and Children - as the Registered Manager, notifying the Jersey Care Commission of any safeguarding referrals - understanding the safeguarding policy and the commitment of FNHC to ensure all staff are supported to maintain training and awareness - ensuring that their staff have access to this policy - conducting regular staff appraisal which reviews the training requirements of each role and assesses if changes to the duties of the role have taken place which warrant a new and different level of safeguarding responsibility - enabling staff to follow the safeguarding policy - releasing staff to attend the appropriate training required to meet the recommendations of the Intercollegiate Guidance (RCN 2018 & 2019)
+- as the Registered Manager, notifying the Jersey Care Commission of any safeguarding referrals - understanding the safeguarding policy and the commitment of FNHC to ensure all staff are supported to maintain training and awareness - ensuring that their staff have access to this policy - conducting regular staff appraisal which reviews the training requirements of each role and assesses if changes to the duties of the role have taken place which warrant a new and different level of safeguarding responsibility - enabling staff to follow the safeguarding policy - releasing staff to attend the appropriate training required to meet the recommendations of the Intercollegiate Guidance (RCN 2018 & 2020)